mattapperson/tmux-session/README.md

 The CLI uses:
 - **@clack/prompts** for the beautiful interactive interface
-- **Bun's built-in APIs** for executing tmux commands
+- **Bun's built-in APIs** for executing shpool commands
-- **child_process spawn** to hand over terminal control to tmux
+- **child_process spawn** to hand over terminal control to shpool

-When you select or create a session, the CLI spawns a tmux process with `stdio: 'inherit'`, which hands over complete terminal control to tmux.
-When you exit tmux, you return to your normal shell.
+When you select or create a session, the CLI spawns a shpool process with `stdio: 'inherit'`, which hands over complete terminal control to shpool.
+When you detach from shpool, you return to your normal shell.

 ## Technical Details